Ivory42/TFBots/README.md

 ## KNOWN ISSUES
 - Sniper bots don't always respect their steady rate parameters
 - Sniper bots will sometimes shoot targets they should not be able to see
+- If a spy bot is present, may cause significant stutters from disguise errors.
+(Wont fix until rewrite)

 ## FUTURE PLANS